Scott Peters (politician): Climate change

 Peters acknowledges that wildfires have increased due to climate change.
 He considers wildfires, and natural disasters, high priority in his district.
 He has sponsored legislation to ensure transparency in government spending on disaster responses.
 He also has supported the Wildfire Disaster Funding Act to fund wildfire suppression and prevention efforts.

 COVID-19

 Peters called the Trump administration's response to COVID-19 "abysmal" and said that "other countries look on with a mixture of horror and pity for how this has gone for us.”
 He pushed to oppose a patent waiver that would allow developing nations to create their own vaccines.

 Energy and oil

-Peters opposes expanding offshore drilling and has supported efforts to ban it in the Gulf of Mexico.
-He supports nuclear energy and investing in advanced nuclear technologies.